home-assistant/home-assistant.io/source/_integrations/sunsynkweb.markdown

 The integration exposes the following sensors:

 If you have multiple plants (inverters), the sensors represent an aggregated view of the relevant sensors.
-For instance battery state of charge, in a typical installation, as the batteries are on a shared bus, is the max of battery charge reported by both inverters, while load power will be the sum of the load on each inverter.
+For example: in a typical installation, the battery state of charge is the maximum battery charge reported by both inverters.
+This is because the batteries are on a shared bus.
+The load power will be the sum of the load on each inverter.
 The energy totals produce statistics that are usable with the energy dashboard.

 | id                      | description                                               |